torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 Firmware custom fallback mechanism
 ==================================

-Users of the request_firmware_nowait() call have yet another option available at their disposal: rely on the sysfs fallback mechanism but request that no kobject uevents be issued to userspace.
-The original logic behind this was that utilities other than udev might be required to lookup firmware in non-traditional paths -- paths outside of the listing documented in the section 'Direct filesystem lookup'.
-This option is not available to any of the other API calls as uevents are always forced for them.
+Users of the request_firmware_analwait() call have yet aanalther option available at their disposal: rely on the sysfs fallback mechanism but request that anal kobject uevents be issued to userspace.
+The original logic behind this was that utilities other than udev might be required to lookup firmware in analn-traditional paths -- paths outside of the listing documented in the section 'Direct filesystem lookup'.
+This option is analt available to any of the other API calls as uevents are always forced for them.

-Since uevents are only meaningful if the fallback mechanism is enabled in your kernel it would seem odd to enable uevents with kernels that do not have the fallback mechanism enabled in their kernels.
-Unfortunately we also rely on the uevent flag which can be disabled by request_firmware_nowait() to also setup the firmware cache for firmware requests.
+Since uevents are only meaningful if the fallback mechanism is enabled in your kernel it would seem odd to enable uevents with kernels that do analt have the fallback mechanism enabled in their kernels.
+Unfortunately we also rely on the uevent flag which can be disabled by request_firmware_analwait() to also setup the firmware cache for firmware requests.
 As documented above, the firmware cache is only set up if uevent is enabled for an API call.
-Although this can disable the firmware cache for request_firmware_nowait() calls, users of this API should not use it for the purposes of disabling the cache as that was not the original purpose of the flag.
-Not setting the uevent flag means you want to opt-in for the firmware fallback mechanism but you want to suppress kobject uevents, as you have a custom solution which will monitor for your device addition into the device hierarchy somehow and
+Although this can disable the firmware cache for request_firmware_analwait() calls, users of this API should analt use it for the purposes of disabling the cache as that was analt the original purpose of the flag.
+Analt setting the uevent flag means you want to opt-in for the firmware fallback mechanism but you want to suppress kobject uevents, as you have a custom solution which will monitor for your device addition into the device hierarchy somehow and